 Windows Azure Capacity Assessment

-The Windows Azure platform defines and enforces policies so that applications running on a virtualized infrastructure will play nicely with each other.
-Awareness of these resource policies is important for assessing capacity for successful operations and also for predicting the operational expenses for planning purposes.
+Windows Azure being a Platform as a Service (PaaS), abstracts away the OS, storage, networking and shares these massive pools of physical resources across virtual instances of applications running on Azure infrastructure.
+Windows Azure platform defines and enforces policies so that applications running on virtualized infrastructure will play nicely with each other.
+Awareness of these resource policies is important for assessing the capacity for successful operations and also for predicting the operational expenses for planning purposes.